A professional learning program for STEM faculty to redefine the college lecture

 Contact Richard Freishtat (firstname.lastname@example.org) for more information and details if you are a UC Berkeley faculty member.

 |If interested in adopting or participating in the program outside of UC Berkeley, contact Catherine Halversen (email@example.com).|

 Program focus: Productive Discourse.
 Even in large STEM lectures, when given the opportunity to reflect, talk, argue, and defend their ideas, students show positive change in their understanding of difficult and complex concepts.
 In addition, they show greater understanding when they engage in collaborative dialogue with peers where they provide explanations as part of arguments and justifications, and seek and provide help.
 This project focuses on building faculty’s: understanding of how learning happens from the learning sciences; knowledge of how students understand core ideas and cross-cutting concepts from disciplinary-based education research; and instructional abilities to facilitate productive discourse to support learning in their classes.

 Program structure: Meetings & Activities.
-The program commences with a two-day, in-person workshop near the start of the first term.
+The program commences with a two-day, in-person workshop at UC Berkeley near the start of the first term.
 The workshop introduces faculty to one another, establishes the goals and structure of the program, and places faculty as learners experiencing the instructional practices they will develop in their own practice.
-Activities and discussions will include: (1) discussing research on learning to inform design of their courses; (2) exploring ways to flip their classrooms and the technologies available; (3) using the learning management system they will use as participants in the program; and (4) introducing the faculty learning community.
+Activities and discussions will include: (1) discussing research on learning to inform design of their courses; (2) becoming familiar with the learning management system they will use as participants of the program; and (3) introducing the faculty learning community.

 Part 1 Progression

 Focuses on deepening faculty’s understanding of how learning happens, and thus how to support learning in teaching.
 In each session, participants discuss ideas from the research literature, and engage in activities to reflect on and apply their understanding of the topic.